Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 2. **Configure the site**:
    - The build settings are already configured in `netlify.toml`:
-     - Build command: `mkdir -p public && cp index.html public/`
+     - Build command: `echo 'No build command needed'`
-     - Publish directory: `public`
+     - Publish directory: `.`
    - No additional configuration is needed
-   - This simple approach creates a static site that redirects to the Render deployment
+   - This approach creates a completely static site that redirects to the Render deployment
+   - It avoids all Python and Node.js dependencies

 3. **Deploy**:
    - Click "Deploy site"